PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/3-Seeding an Availability Group/README.md

 ## Demo Overview

 Here's a high-level overview of the process:

+**Windows1** - This will be the **primary replica** in the availability group.
+The TPCC100 database, in this instance, will become the source of the availability group database.
+You will clone this database to **Windows2**.
+**Windows2** - This will be the **secondary replica** in the availability group.
+There is already a copy of TPCC100 on this instance from a previous demo.
+You will overwrite that database with a clone operation based off of a snapshot from **Windows1**

 * [Snapshot Backup on Primary Replica](#2---snapshot-backup-on-primary-replica) - Seeding an availability requires a full backup or direct seeding to move the data between replicas.
 Here, you will take a snapshot, allowing you to clone the volume instantly.
 * [Prepare Secondary Replica](#3---prepare-secondary-replica)—Rather than performing a full restore, you will perform a point-in-time restore instantly using a clone.
 You will then perform the normal seeding operations of taking an additional log backup on the primary, restoring it on the secondary replica,, leaving the database in `RESTORING` mode, and preparing it to join the AG.